-where x = 2.6 is used for fitting of calculated energy deposition in Fig. 5.12.
-The peak energy deposition density is estimated by fitting using the peak energy deposition density and the estimated beam cross sectional area at threshold beam intensity, so that the peak energy density can be estimated as a function of beam cross sectional area.
-Based on the result in Fig. 5.12, the number of protons is multiplied to the energy deposition density, which yields the result in Fig. 5.13.
+Based on the result in Fig. 5.12, the number of protons are multiplied to the peak energy deposition per proton, which yields the result in Fig. 5.13 on logarithmic scale.
 The peak energy deposition with respect to the number of protons increases parabolically due to the increase of parabolically approximated beam cross sectional area, which directly influences to the peak energy deposition to Hg jet.
-Also, the higher magnetic field again results in larger peak energy deposition to Hg jet.
-As expected, the smaller peak energy deposition is resulted when the beam spot size from camera is considered, since the larger beam spot size reduces the beam intensity.
-This study is useful since it allows one to extrapolate the trend for estimation of profile of energy deposition, so that one can approximate the profile of energy deposition over all of the region of Hg jet based on the previous characteristics of relations in energy deposition to magnetic field, beam intensity, and Hg jet shape.
+Also, the higher magnetic field again results in larger total energy deposition to Hg jet.